Stargazer lilies (Lilium ‘Stargazer’) are one of the most well-known and popular types of lilies.

 Gently brush away soil from bulbs and separate them.

 Place one bulb in each new planting hole.
-Cover bulb with a 50-50 mixture of soil and compost, gently pat soil down and water thoroughly.
+Cover bulb with a 50-50 mixture of soil and compost, gently pat the soil down and water thoroughly.